soviaakusuma/secore-template-2/README.md

 snippets to get you up and running with secore.
 Additional information about the various secore modules can be found via the links in the cheat sheet.

-### News

-*NEW* in secore-template-1.1: GROW now works automatically if you include a grow dependency (like sql-core).

 ### Using the template

 This template contains a complete (but useless) secore application.